Content marketers want to know which blog posts catch users’ attention, push prospects down the sales funnel or convince leads to become customers.

 - Consider this formula "impressionistic."
 You'll get a pretty good idea of the value you're providing (or if you're losing revenue), but it's not necessarily accurate down to the nearest cent.

-We've estimated our blog’s revenue and blog ROI.
+So, we've estimated our blog’s revenue and blog ROI.
+Great.
+Fantastic.
 This information is helpful when we internalize it and act on it.

 “At the end of the day, the blog comes down to publishing good content.
 But if it's about proving ROI, blogs need spin to get people to convert,” Silverback Senior SEO Manager Team Leader Mat Ingham says.
 “To drive that, include call to actions and conversion points or put in a way to navigate to conversion points.”